dalzie675/willz-transport-m365-admin-lab/docs/phase-01-tenant-setup.md

 Tenant Name: willztransport
 Initial Domain: willztransport.onmicrosoft.com

+## Project Note:
+This deployement was completed in a Microsoft 365 lab tenant named **DSTechServices2026.onmicrosoft.com**.
+In a production environment, the tenant would use the customer's verified custom domain **willztransport.com** for all user accounts and email addresses.

 ## Screenshot
 Screenshot showing Microsoft 365 Admin Center, Tenant Name, Tenant Domain File Path: screenshots/TenantCreated.png